stefansphtr/Data-Analytics-Brazilian-Ecommerce/README.md

    This will start the Streamlit server and open a new page in your default web browser with the URL of the Streamlit app.

+   Or you can run the dashboard directly from the web browser by clicking on the following link: [STREAMLIT APP LINK](https://stefan-submission.streamlit.app/)

 2. **Use the dashboard**

 The dashboard provides a visual representation of sales performance data.
 Here's how to use it: